masonfox/blog/_posts/2025-11-11-org-roam-mobile-wiki-links.md

 I frequently utilize this feature while journaling, especially when jotting down notes about people in my life.
 > [[id:{UUID}][Chloe]] and I went on a walk...

 However, this approach is cumbersome on mobile devices.
-I don’t remember the UUID, and even if I did, it’s quite tedious to type out.
+I don’t remember the UUID, and even if I did, the org wiki link itself - `[[link][text]]` - is tedious to type out on mobile.

 While I could replace those note IDs with something more convenient and memorable, typing the wiki links themselves remains cumbersome.